UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Ryan:** Anyone can sell whatever they want without fees on the auctions.
 But you do have to pay your collection royalties and whatever other royalties tied into that NFT.
 So it doesn't get around any of these royalties you're paying otherwise.
 But it doesn't have this 2.5% OpenSea fee or whatever marketplace fee Universe is charging.
 It does have the ability to be configured by the DAO, though.
 So in the future, if the DAO does decide to turn on fees for auctions, it could opt for a fee and maybe a fee lower than the Universe Marketplace, for example, to kind of stay true to that vision.

-**Algy:** What do you guys think about possibly eventually, like for maybe a V2 making a function where we made it possible for people to trade NFTs?
+**Algy:** What do you guys think about possibly eventually, like for maybe a V2 making a function where we made it possible for people to trade NFTs directly?

 **Tyler:** I don't think there's any reason we shouldn't do that because I think that will at least reduce some of the wash tradings.
 Are you talking about having an escrow that transfers when both sides are met?

 **Algy:** Yes.
-I don't know how exactly it would be set up, but I was saying, " Yeah, basically somebody.
+I don't know how exactly it would be set up.

-**Troy:** Could you put something in, and then both sides would agree and agree.
-And once both sides agreed, it would just activate.
+**Troy:** You can set it up where both sides need to agree.
+And once both sides agreed, it would just activate the contract.
 So it would be like an escrow.

 **Algy:** Exactly.

-**Troy:** And then it would like you would match it up.
-And if you said yes and the other person said yes, it would just flip it.
-Like the last person that hit yes would just pay the transaction fee for the swap.
+**Troy:** The last person that hit yes would pay the transaction fee for the swap.

 **Ryan:** So our contracts do support NFT swaps on the marketplace.
-I think the question is how you create a good user experience around NFT trading.
+I think the question is how you create a good P2P user experience around NFT trading.
 I know a few others have tried their hand at it.
 I haven't seen anything that I like yet, and I think it is revolutionary, but I think innovation on that front would be awesome.

-**Zach:** I think it would be dope if you could if you went to somebody's page and they had a sick Escrow, and you had this marijuana that you thought was on the same level, rarity wise, you could click the little three dots and then submit NFT for trade, and if they accept it, then the transaction goes through.
+**Zach:** I think it would be dope if you could if you went to somebody's page and they had a sick Escrow, and you had this Marijuana that you thought was on the same level, rarity wise, you could click the little three dots and then submit NFT for trade, and if they accept it, then the transaction goes through.

 **Tyler:** But that seems like the easiest shit in the world.
 I don't know how nobody's built that properly.
 Maybe they're trying to build it where you're swapping, and they're trying to figure out how much it's worth.
 But Troy is right.
 You just have a vault that they go to.
 It custom creates a vault, and then both sides have to hit approve, and then it swaps it.
 If one side is declined, then it just goes back.
 They send it back to each other's wallets.